lmos-ai/arc-tutorial/04-Prompting/README.md

 # Exercise 4 - Prompting

+## Goal

+Try out one of the prompting techniques and see how it can improve the performance of your Agent.

+## Instructions

 There are many prompting techniques that can be used to help improve the reliability and robustness of the LLM.